 The newly restructured Ph.D. in Counselor Education and Supervision with specialization in rehabilitation and disability program (former Rehabilitation Counselor Education Ph.D. program) begins in the Fall 2023 semester.
 Our Rehabilitation Counseling program at Michigan State University was established in 1956 and since that time has awarded over 1,300 master’s degrees and 200 doctoral degrees.
 These graduate programs are recognized as one of the best rehabilitation counseling programs in the nation per the U.S. News & World Report Education Schools rankings.

-The mission of the Rehabilitation Counselor Education’s Doctor of Philosophy degree program is to prepare graduates to work as rehabilitation counselor educators, researchers, supervisors, and practitioners in academic and clinical settings.
+The mission of the Counselor Education and Supervision’s Doctor of Philosophy degree program is to prepare graduates to work as counselor educators, supervisors, researchers, practitioners and leaders in academic and clinical settings.
 The program is designed to extend the knowledge base of the counseling profession in a climate of scholarly inquiry, and to prepare students to inform professional practice by generating new knowledge for the profession.
 It also supports faculty and students in publishing and presenting the results of scholarly inquiry, while equipping students to assume positions of leadership in the counseling profession.
 The doctoral program in Rehabilitation Counselor Education is accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP).
 The revised Counselor Education and Supervision program will begin self-study data collection process to prepare for evaluation of this new designation upon implementation in the Fall 2023.
 CACREP accreditation denotes a commitment to program excellence and indicates to the public at large that our program is fulfilling its commitment to educational quality.
 Students enrolled in the program are expected to abide by the ethical principles of the Commission on Rehabilitation Counselor Certification (CRCC) and American Counseling Association (ACA).

 Our doctoral program addresses professional roles in five doctoral core areas: counseling, supervision, teaching, research and scholarship, and leadership and advocacy.
 These five doctoral core areas represent the foundational knowledge required of our program graduates: